 Heat rises, so if your Betta fish is too cold, it might swim to the top where the water may be marginally warmer.
 Moreover, the water for Betta fish should be neutral, with a pH level of 7.0.

-3. Begging For Food
+3. Begging for Food

 Yet another reason why your Betta fish might be swimming to the top of the tank all of the time is that it is begging for food.
 Betta fish will learn that the food always comes from the top, so if they are hungry, they might linger at the top in search of food.
-Now, Betta fish can handle 2 meals per day, each of which is about as big as one of its eyes, or in other words, something like 3 small pellets or brine shrimp.
+Betta fish can handle two meals per day, each of which is about as big as one of its eyes, or in other words, something like three small pellets or brine shrimp.

 Right Feeding Balance